saber-games/saber-delivery-deploy/README.md

 ## Ansible deployment
 [Official Docs](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 If you don't have the Ansible service in your infrastructure, you can install it locally.
-If Ansible is already available and in use, you can skip this step
+If Ansible is already available and in use, you can skip this step.

 ```sh
 # for debian <12